 The DNO Party estimates the extent to which the assets at each network level used by each category of users would have been expected to be covered by customer contributions if they had been constructed under the charging year’s connection charging policy.

 The DNO Party groups users into categories, by network level of supply, for the purpose of making these estimates.

-In the case of generators, the proportions relate to the notional assets whose construction or expansion might be avoided due to the generator’s offsetting of demand on the network, and takes the same values as for a demand user at the same network level of supply.
+The DNO Party determines their total spend for connection work over the last five-year period, excluding connections jobs involving an ICP, un-metered supplies and generation.

+30A The DNO Party determines their total income for connections work over the last five-year period, excluding connection jobs involving an ICP, un-metered supplies and generation.

+30B The customer contribution is determined by taking total income as a percentage of total spend.

+Not used.